fourtonfish/alignment/README.md

 - HTML version: [alignment.glitch.me](https://alignment.glitch.me)
 - Image version: [alignment.glitch.me/image](https://alignment.glitch.me/image)

+The image version is also used as a thumbnail when sharing your page on Facebook or Twitter.

 ![Twitter card](https://cdn.glitch.com/0cecf23c-e373-4cc6-abf5-52b30b1359cb%2Ftwitter-card.png?1503539154426)

-The image version is also used as a thumbnail when sharing your page on Facebook or Twitter.

 # Instructions

 1. Upload your images to the `assets` folder.
+Ideally, the images should have the same size.
 2. Update `views/home.handlebars` with the URLs of your images and names and descriptions of the characters.

 # For developers